TOR968/ClaytonBot/README.md

 ![img](urlId.png)

 6. Copy this id from url in Network and paste it into your `config.json` file (if you do not see the queries, press the key combination Ctrl + R).
+UPDATE DAILY!!!

 7. Setup config
 ```